fcn06/swarm/README.md

     ```

-*   **Orchestrator Agent:**  This agent can connect to other agents and MCP tools to achieve its goals.
+*   **Workflow Agent:** This agent can execute predefined or dynamically generated workflows, connecting to other agents and MCP tools to achieve its goals.

     Via Script :

     ```bash
     # Run compiled binary.
-    # LLM_FULL_API_KEY: API Key for the Full Agent's LLM.
+    # LLM_FULL_API_KEY: API Key for the Workflow Agent's LLM.
-    # LLM_MCP_API_KEY: Optional API Key for the embedded MCP Runtime's LLM (can be the same LLM as Full Agent).
+    # LLM_MCP_API_KEY: Optional API Key for the embedded MCP Runtime's LLM (can be the same LLM as Workflow Agent).
     # Both API keys must be compatible with llm_url defined in the config file.
     # You can define log level (default is "warn").
-    ./target/release/orchestration_agent_launch --config-file "configuration/agent_orchestration_config.toml" --log-level "warn"
+    ./target/release/launch_agent_workflow --config-file "configuration/agent_workflow_config.toml" --log-level "warn"
     ```
     Or programmatically, in just a few lines of code :

     ```rust
     // load config file
-    let basic_agent_config = AgentConfig::load_agent_config(&args.config_file);
+    let workflow_agent_config = AgentConfig::load_agent_config(&args.config_file);

-      // Create the modern server, and pass the runtime elements let server = AgentServer::<OrchestrationAgent>::new(orchestration_agent_config.expect("Incorrect Orchestration Agent config file")).await?;
+    // Set up an agent
+     let agent = WorkFlowAgent::new(workflow_agent_config.clone(), evaluation_service, memory_service, discovery_service.clone(), workflow_runners).await?;

+    // Set up an agent server
+    let server = AgentServer::<WorkFlowAgent>::new(workflow_agent_config, agent, discovery_service).await?;

     println!("🌐 Starting HTTP server only...");
     server.start_http().await?;
     ```

+*   **Workflow Orchestrator (Standalone):** A dedicated service for managing and executing complex workflows independently of a specific agent.

+    Via Script :

+    ```bash
+    # Run compiled binary.
+    # You can define log level (default is "warn").
+    ./target/release/workflow_management --log-level "warn"
+    ```

 ## **🔬 Under the Hood: Swarm.rs Crate Breakdown**

 The Swarm project is composed of several specialized sub-crates, each serving a distinct purpose:

-*   `agent_discovery_service`: An HTTP service where agents can register themselves.
-It exposes an endpoint to list all available agents, facilitating dynamic discovery.
+*   `agent_discovery_service`: An HTTP service where agents can register themselves, enabling dynamic discovery of available agents and their capabilities for workflow planning.
-*   `agent_memory_service`: A capability for all agents to share their interactions and ensure better coordination.
+*   `agent_memory_service`: A capability for all agents to share their interactions and ensure better coordination within workflows.
-*   `agent_evaluation_service`: A capability for all agents to have their performance evaluated ( Llm as a Judge Model).
+*   `agent_evaluation_service`: A capability for all agents to have their performance evaluated (LLM as a Judge Model), which can be integrated into workflow feedback loops.
-*   `configuration`: Contains Default Location of Swarm configuration files, and default prompts, making it easy to customize agent behavior.
+*   `configuration`: Contains default locations of Swarm configuration files and prompts, making it easy to customize agent and workflow behavior.
-*   `agent_core`: Contains foundational elements to launch an agent, interact with an agent and enable request processing capabilities of an agent.
+*   `agent_core`: Contains foundational elements to launch an agent, interact with an agent, and enable request processing capabilities for all agent types.
-*   `basic_agent`: Provides Business logic to launch a basic agent.
+*   `basic_agent`: Provides business logic to launch a basic, specialist agent.
+*   `orchestration_agent`: *Deprecated: Functionality absorbed by `workflow_agent` for a more flexible workflow-driven approach.*
-*   `orchestration_agent`: Provides Business logic to launch an orchestration agent.
+*   `workflow_agent`: Provides the business logic to launch a Workflow Agent, enabling it to execute static or dynamically generated workflows.
+*   `workflow_management`: The core runtime for defining, parsing, and executing graphs of agents and tasks.
+This crate allows for loading static workflows from files or being leveraged by a `Workflow Agent` to dynamically construct execution plans.
-*   `mcp_runtime`: A runtime to connect to a ModelContextProtocol Server.
-Designed to be embedded into an agent
+*   `mcp_runtime`: A runtime to connect to a ModelContextProtocol Server, designed to be embedded into an agent for interacting with external services and tools.
 *   `llm_api`: Offers a convenient interface for interacting with various Large Language Models via an OpenAI-compatible API.
-*   `workflow_management`: Work In Progress to define Graph of Agents or Tasks , that can be loaded and executed.
-Will enable to fulfill more complex use cases.
-*   `agent_workflow`: Work In Progress to embed workflow processing into agents.
-*   `documentation`: Contains a series of example of toml config file for all sort of agents ( weather forecast, customer domain, web scraper, joke telling,...).
+*   `documentation`: Contains a series of example configuration files and guides for various agent and workflow setups.
-*   `examples`: Contains multiple illustrative examples to help you interact with Swarm:
+*   `examples`: Contains multiple illustrative examples to help you interact with Swarm, including demonstrations of static and dynamic workflow execution.
-    *   `mcp_agent_endpoint`: A testing utility for an MCP runtime to receive and process requests through an MCP server.
-    *   `a2a_agent_endpoint`: A testing utility to interact directly with an A2A agent via a REST API.
-Also includes a simple UI for testing your configuration.
-    *   `mcp_server`: A basic MCP server exposing three tools, primarily for testing purposes.
-You can start separately one instance on one port with one of these three tools ( weather, customer, url scraping), or the three tools together.

 ## **🗺️ Road Ahead & How You Can Contribute**

 Swarm is currently a project for discovery and exploration!
-While not production-ready, it's a fantastic playground for understanding how these protocols can be combined to build powerful agentic systems.
+While not production-ready, it's a fantastic playground for understanding how these protocols and workflow management can be combined to build powerful agentic systems.
 We are actively enhancing its capabilities and robustness.

 We're continuously working on improvements, including:

-*   **Workflow Management Runtime:** Currently WIP : Defining and Executing a Pipeline of both tasks and Agents. ( Could be launched as a standalone or embedded into an agent).
-There is a beta version working but final version needs to be more flexible
+*   **Enhanced Workflow Features:** Continuously improving the flexibility and power of the Workflow Management Runtime, including more advanced conditional logic, error handling, and parallel execution.
-*   **Dynamic Discovery:** Enable agents to understand dynamically what relevant skills are available to define an execution plan.
+*   **Advanced Dynamic Discovery:** Further enhancing agents' ability to dynamically discover and integrate relevant skills and tools for workflow generation.
-*   **Context Enrichment:** Enrich the request with relevant context, to make a plan more accurate.
+*   **Context Enrichment:** Enriching requests with relevant context to make workflow plans more accurate and robust.
-*   **Identity Management:** Use Self Sovereign Identity concept to enable agent to have its own proven identity.
+*   **Identity Management:** Implementing Self-Sovereign Identity concepts to enable agents to have their own verifiable identities within the swarm.
-*   **Code Refactoring:** Continuously improving code clarity and maintainability.
+*   **Improved Observability:** Enhancing logging, tracing, and monitoring capabilities for better insight into workflow execution.
+*   **Scalable & Asynchronous Communication:** Improving the underlying communication mechanisms for higher throughput and responsiveness.
+*   **Improved UI:** Developing a more intuitive user interface for defining, visualizing, and managing workflows.
+*   **Broader LLM Integration:** Expanding compatibility and testing with a wider range of LLMs and fine-tuned models for specialist agents.
-*   **Unit Tests:** Enhancing robustness and reliability across the codebase.
+*   **Code Refactoring & Unit Tests:** Ongoing efforts to improve code clarity, maintainability, and test coverage across the codebase.
-*   **Scalable & Asynchronous Communication** Work on improved scalability.
-*   **Improved UI** Improve the UI to interact with any kind of agent.
-*   **Test with Llama.cpp Server** Test with llama.cpp server so that we can connect all kind of fine tuned models for single domain agents.

 ## **🤝 How to Contribute**